jlb1044/Gen711/Lecture/1_WhyBioinformatics.md

 cat DNAseq.fa | tr -cd "A" | wc -c
 ```

-What is the RNA sequence (ie, transcribe the DNA)?
+What is the RNA equivalent of the sequence (ie, replace all "T" with the RNA equivalent)?

 ```bash
 cat DNAseq.fa | sed "s/T/U/g"